-Chengkun Xing is a fourth-year Ph.D. student in the Physics Department at the University of Tennessee, Knoxville (UTK).
-He has been a graduate teaching assistant for two years and now is a graduate research assistant at UTK.
-He works in Dr. Haidong and Dr. Jian’s lab at IAMM.
-His research interests involve crystal growth, epitaxial film growth and manufacturing new heterostructure systems.
-He also interests in material characterization like x-ray scattering, low temperature and high magnetic field measurements.
-He enjoys cooking and reading in his free time.
+Alexander is a fourth-year Ph.D. student in the Physics Department at the University of Tennessee, Knoxville (UTK).
+He has been a graduate teaching assistant for two years and now is a research assistant at UTK.
+He works in Dr. Haidong’s lab at IAMM.
+His research interests involve crystal growth and characterization of magnetic materials.
+Characterization techniques used include x-ray scattering, low temperature and high magnetic field measurements, heat capacity measurements, and neutron diffraction in collaboration with ORNL.
 This is his first time becoming a TA of the GSSE and he is excited to meet everyone!

 Troy Polidori, STEM in Society